Campus Improvement Plan

 Strategy's Expected Result/Impact: We will see increased student achievement for all struggling students in Math and Reading so that the impact on instruction and student performance by the MCL and interventionist is evident to stakeholders.

-Staff Responsible for Monitoring: Principal, Asst.
-Principal
+Staff Responsible for Monitoring: Administration, Admin Assistant, ILT

 Title I: